fwmechanic/k_edit/README.md

 # Debug/Development

 I use [DebugView](http://technet.microsoft.com/en-us/sysinternals/bb896647.aspx) to capture the output from the DBG macros which are sprinkled liberally throughout the source code.
+I am grateful for GCC's printf format-string+argument-type checking which makes saves _a lot_ of crash-debugging.

 The newest nuwen.net (64-bit-only) MinGW distros include `gdb`, and I have used it a couple of times.
 I generally only use a debugger to debug crashes, so if `gdb` is unavailable (e.g. when nuwen.net MinGW distros omitted `gdb`) I use [DrMinGW](https://github.com/jrfonseca/drmingw) as a minimalist way of obtaining a useful stack-trace when a crash occurs.
 In order to use either DrMinGW or `gdb` it is necessary to build K w/full debug information; open GNUmakefile, search for "DBG_BUILD" for instructions on how to modify that file to build K most suitably for DrMinGW and `gdb`.